PMDev483/cs-azure-integration-bicep/README.md

 - Integrates the Subscription into the CrowdStrike Falcon Cloud Security for Indicator of Misconfiguration (IOM) and Indicator of Attack (IOA) assessment

 > [!IMPORTANT]
-> Registration currently only supports the Tenant Root Group.
+> Registration currently supports the Azure Tenant Root Group only.

 #### Required permissions

 - ***Cloud Application Administrator*** or ***Application Administrator*** role in Microsoft Entra ID - to create the app registration in Microsoft Entra ID
 - ***Privileged Role Administrator*** or ***Global Administrator*** role in Microsoft Entra ID - to provide administrative consent to the requested Microsoft Graph API permissions.

 > [!NOTE]
 > Use the optional *grantAdminConsent* parameter to disable granting administrative consent to the requested Microsoft Graph API permissions automatically.

 - ***MISSING*** role for the Azure management group to be integrated into CrowdStrike Falcon Cloud Security
 - ***Owner*** role for the Azure subscription to be used for deployment of the infrastructure for Indicator of Attack (IOA) assessment